UnsignedInt8/LINQ/README.md

 // upperReversed => 'DOG LAZY THE OVER JUMPS FOX BROWN QUICK THE '
 ```

+**all**

-2. all: Determines whether all elements of a sequence satisfy a condition.
+Determines whether all elements of a sequence satisfy a condition.

 all((item: T) => boolean) => boolean

 ```
 let r = ['1', '2', '2', '4'].all(i => i.length > 0);
 // r => true